-South African Customs authorities are notoriously strict when it comes to transporting bonded goods.
+South African Customs authorities are notoriously strict when it comes to transporting goods kept in bond.
 This article gives you an overview of the most important considerations when planning to transport your bonded imports within South Africa, or from South Africa to another destination country.

 What are bonded goods?

 This term refers to imported or excise cargo that is still under Customs control because the import duties, excise duties, VAT and other relevant Customs’ fees have not yet been paid.
 Customs stores these goods in bonded warehouses (usually at a border post or on a third party premises).
 Goods can only be released or cleared from bond when all payments have been settled.

 Note: If you import goods in order to re-export them, the goods are exempt from Customs duties.
 However, these goods need to be stored in a bonded warehouse.
 This is a provision to prevent the final importer from paying duties and taxes multiple times, because South Africa is not the goods’ final destination.

 Transportation of goods that are bonded is tightly regulated by Customs, with provision being made to:

 Move these goods to a different bonded warehouse (for example, to be closer to your goods, or to perform processing and manufacturing work on the goods), or

 Depending on your circumstances, if you want to transport bonded imports you will need to register at Customs for one or more of the below.

 If you would like your company to transport the goods kept in bond from one destination to the next using its own road transport, you can register as a Remover of Goods in Bond.
 In order to obtain a remover of goods in bond (RIB) licence, you need to open a bond at Customs.

 Having a bond allows you to transport bonded goods within and across South African borders.